dp-oss/Sec-Notes/Forensics Data Acquisition.md

 - Connect to imaging device
     - usualyy write-protected
 - Forensic Clone:
-    - Bit for bit coy
+    - Bit for bit copy
     - preserves all data (even deleted)
 ## Random Access Memory (RAM)
 Can be a difficult targe to capture